PDrifting/CBookDraft/book.markdown

   // This forces more decimal places because we have
   // higher precision with more decimal places.
 You
-  // can see there are errors being introduced when
+  // can see errors are being introduced when extending
-  // we extend more decimal places.
+  // more decimal places.

   printf("f32Foo  [%%-.10f] %-.10f\n", f32Foo);
   printf("f32Bar  [%%-.10f] %-.10f\n", f32Bar);